Your SaaS positioning is the reason why you are losing money

 For those who need a project management software, this is not complete enough.

 This is proof that positioning problems exist in larger companies too.
-Usually, these types of companies grow through outbound strategies, but are unable to carry inboud marketing projects when the time comes for those.
+Usually, these types of companies grow through outbound strategies but are unable to carry inbound marketing projects when the time comes for those.

-Or, because of the lack of a clear direction, they develop features in all directions, and loose their North Star.
+Or, because of the lack of a clear direction, they develop features in all directions, and lose their North Star.

 Without a compass, Hubstaff becomes much more vulnerable to competition.

-Compare it to Toggl and its clear positioning.
+Compare it to Toggl and its crystal clear positioning.

 Everhour chose another angle — it markets the fact that it’s easy to integrate with project management software.